mlswg/mls-architecture/draft-ietf-mls-architecture.md

 # Functional Requirements

-MLS is designed as a large-scale group messaging protocol and hence aims to provide both performance and safety to its users.
+MLS is designed as a large-scale group messaging protocol and hence aims to provide both performance and security (e.g. integrity and confidentiality) to its users.
 Messaging systems that implement MLS provide support for conversations involving two or more members, and aim to scale to groups with tens of thousands of members, typically including many users using multiple devices.

 ## Membership Changes